fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/tour_intro.md

 not have the required dimensionality.
 However, as long as the dimensionality is correct, it will automatically convert to and from equivalent units.
 For example, in <a href="#code:conversion"/> the specific energy given in <mcdp-poset>kWh/kg</mcdp-poset>.
-The two MCPDs are equivalent.
+The two MCDPs are equivalent.
 PyMCDP will take care of the conversions that are needed, and will introduce a conversion from
 <mcdp-poset>J*kg/kWh</mcdp-poset> to <mcdp-poset>g</mcdp-poset> (<a href="#fig:conversion"/>).